Sprytile/SprytileDocs/docs/advanced-features.md

 ![Step 6](img/set-normal-6.png)

-Use the build tool.
-The faces are now being created on the chosen normal.
+With the work plane on, we can see that it is now aligned along the face normal.
+Use the build tool along this plane.

 ![Step 7](img/set-normal-7.png)